Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

 How do these columns of information break down?

-* `drwxr-xr-x` - User/Group/Other Permisions.
+* `drwxr-xr-x` - User/Group/Other Permissions.
 The preceding "d" denotes this as a directory.
 Lacking a "d" means it's a file.
 * `2` - This is the number of ["hard links"](http://superuser.com/a/443781) to the file or directory
 * `root root` - The User and Group assigned to the file or directory
 * `4096` - The size of the file/directory in bytes